Bridlington pump station, Yorkshire

 Three sources of pollution were identified from three combined sewer outflows (CSOs) that, under storm conditions, would overflow into the harbour and therefore the bathing water.
 The aim of the project was to remove these overflows from the system, diverting them into a transfer tunnel that went under Bridlington and into a new pumping station, from where the waste water could either gravitate or be pumped to the new long sea outfall 1.2km offshore.

-Hanson’s technical team carried out a substantial amount of development work prior to each of the concrete mixes being supplied, including contingency planning for possible material source and quality changes.
+Heidelberg Materials' technical team carried out a substantial amount of development work prior to each of the concrete mixes being supplied, including contingency planning for possible material source and quality changes.

 The first phase was the CFA piling, with concrete supplied to subcontractors Bachy Soletanche.
 Highly absorbent ground conditions required a concrete that could resist water loss into the surrounding substrate and prevent damage to the reinforced cages during placement.
-This challenge was met by modifying an existing Hanson Easypile design, which was so successful that no cages were lost or distorted during placement.
+This challenge was met by modifying an existing EasyPile design, which was so successful that no cages were lost or distorted during placement.

 The bulk of the foundations and structural concrete was placed during periods of high ambient temperatures and the design had to meet a 0.35 water cement ratio while remaining workable at high levels of consistency for up to three hours.

-Regen is a ground granulated blastfurnace slag, a by-product of iron-making.
+evoBuild low carbon GGBS, a by-product of iron-making.
 Its manufacture requires much less energy and produces around one tenth of the CO2 emissions of Portland cement.
 It also prevents thousands of tonnes of waste being disposed to landfill.

-Hanson supplied the bulk of the material as self-compacting concrete, helping main contractor Morgan Sindall pour the concrete in difficult locations and reduce construction time.
+Heidelberg Materials supplied the bulk of the material as self-compacting concrete, helping main contractor Morgan Sindall pour the concrete in difficult locations and reduce construction time.
 This type of innovative, value-added engineering was a key part of Hanson’s customer service package.

 Downloads